UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Walkthroughs/rclone.md

 q) Quit config
 n/s/q>
 ```
-Select `n` and press the ++Enter++ key.
+Select `n` and press the ++"Enter"++ key.

 2.
 ```
 Enter name for new remote.
 name>
 ```
-Enter a simple text label for your remote connection and press the ++Enter++ key.
+Enter a simple text label for your remote connection and press the ++"Enter"++ key.
 We've used `UCLDrive` here, and it is easier to correctly use on the command-line if it does not contain spaces.

 3. Something similar to this will be displayed.
 Please check what number corresponds to **Microsoft OneDrive**
    option and enter that one.